pzembrod/cc64/File-formats.md

 version of the edited text file when saving, and uses file renaming for that, I decided that the rename issue was a show stopper for using P00 files.

-Instead I am now using a c64files/ subdirectory as backing dir for drive 8 in most VICE configs and so keep PETSCII and ASCII files separate: PETSCII files live in c64files/ and ASCII files in the main directory.
+Instead I am now using a c64files/ respectively c16files/ subdirectory as backing dir for drive 8 in most VICE configs and so keep PETSCII and ASCII files separate: PETSCII files live in c64files/ or c16files/, and ASCII files live in the main directory.
 Makefiles handle the conversion as needed.

 ### Running on a real C64